Ph.D. Edinburgh University, 1985

 "'Tongue You Lied': The Role of the Tongue in Rituals of Public Penance in Late Medieval Scotland," in The Hands of the Tongue: Essays on Deviant Speech, edited by E.D.
 Craun.
 (Kalamazoo: Medieval Institute Publications, 2007), 115-36.

-"Late Medieval Scotland: A Study in Contrasts," in Companion to Medieval Scottish Poetry, P. Bawcutt and J. Hadley Williams, ed.
-(Woodbridge: Boydell and Brewer, 2006), 19-33.
+"Late Medieval Scotland: A Study in Contrasts," in Companion to Medieval Scottish Poetry, edited by P. Bawcutt and J. Hadley Williams (Woodbridge: Boydell and Brewer, 2006), 19-33.

 "'To the Longer Liver': Provisions for the Dissolution of the Marital Economy in Scotland 1470-1550," in The Marital Economy in Scandinavia and Britain 1400-1900, edited by M. Agren and A.L.
 Erickson (Aldershot: Ashgate, 2005), 191-206.